srekrishnas05/Microprocessor-Systems-CPE390-Labs/Lab6/README.md

 I also used oscilloscopes and debug tools to analyze CPU behavior during ISR execution.

 **Learning Objectives**
-Write an **interrupt-driven program** using an ISR and GPIO.
+Write an interrupt-driven program using an ISR and GPIO.

-Understand **interrupt triggering**, NVIC configuration, and ISR execution.
+Understand interrupt triggering, NVIC configuration, and ISR execution.

-Analyze the **stack and register values** when an interrupt occurs.
+Analyze the stack and register values when an interrupt occurs.

-Use a **logic analyzer/oscilloscope** to examine ISR timing and latency.
+Use a logic analyzer/oscilloscope to examine ISR timing and latency.

-Light an RGB LED based on a **counter** that changes each time a switch is pressed.
+Light an RGB LED based on a counter that changes each time a switch is pressed.

 Core Functions Used